There’s more to New Balance’s running shoe assortment than meets the eye.

 Beneath the surface that makes up the higher-priced Fresh Foam and FuelCell collections, many affordable products are hiding in plain sight.
 For example, this guide is all about New Balance shoes that are priced below $100.

-Also, modern ‘athleisure’ silhouettes are making their way into this price-segment.
+Modern ‘athleisure’ silhouettes are also making their way into this price-segment.
 These shoes aren’t meant for serious performance running but rather have a general, multi-purpose design intent.

 You can, of course, use them for running as long as the workouts aren’t demanding.
 During your downtime, these leisure-performance crossovers make for comfortable daily-wear footwear.